rkneece/rkneece.github.io/_pages/about.md

 * As a customer advocate: I advocate for the end-user through research+understanding+impact.
 * As a servant-leader: nothing gives me more satisfaction than building an inclusive team of performers that exceed expectations (and actually enjoy each other).

-## Outside of work
+## Outside of work.

 I'm a former nationally-ranked bicycle racer.
 I love bikes, cars and all things sports.
 I'm a proud dad of two young boys.
 I'm an admitted gadget lover, and I love drilling holes in walls.
+I'm actually a pretty good table tennis player.
 I'm a die-hard Boston Celtics fan.
 Oh, and I fully embrace my dad jokes.

 ## Reach out!